IuliiaKonovalova/school_app/README.md

 - Total amount of classes sold;
 - Manager, who conducted the sale (with the link to the personal profile);
 - Client, who bought the classes (with the link to the personal profile);
-- Student, for whom the classes were bought (with the link to the personal profile);
+- Student for whom the classes were bought (with the link to the personal profile);
 - Edit, which will redirect the sales manager to the edit sale page;
 - Delete, which will redirect the sales manager to the delete sale page.

   ![Sales page.
 Table](documentation/features/sales_page/sales_page_edit_delete_limitations.png)

 As it is shown in the picture, only the sales manager, who conducted the sale, is able to edit or delete the sale.
-The user in the picture is Annie Green, and only she is able to edit or delete the sale, which she conducted.
+The user in the picture is Annie Green, and only she is able to edit or delete the sale which she conducted.
 She has no access to render or delete the sales made by another Sales Manager, Kate Peterson.

-Under the table there is a navigation bar for the table.
+Under the table, there is a navigation bar for the table.
 It has a "Previous" button and a "Next" button.
 The "Previous" button will redirect the sales manager to the previous page of the table.
 The "Next" button will redirect the sales manager to the next page of the table.

   ![Sales page.
 Navigation1](documentation/features/sales_page/page_navigation1.png)
   ![Sales page.
 Navigation2](documentation/features/sales_page/page_navigation2.png)

-On the mobile screens the table has only following columns:
+On the mobile screens, the table has only the following columns:

 - ID of the sale;
 - Date of the sale;
 - Total amount of classes sold;
 - Edit, which will redirect the sales manager to the edit sale page;
-- Delete, which will redirect the sales manager to the delete sale page.
+- Delete, redirecting the sales manager to the delete sale page.

   ![Sales page.
 Mobile Table](documentation/features/sales_page/sales_page_mobile.png)

-  It also has a friendly message, which will suggest to the user open the sales on page to view the whole data on sales on the wider devices.
+It also has a friendly message, which will suggest that the user open the sales on the page to view the complete data on sales on the broader devices.

 Additionally, the sales page has a different look for the boss.
 It has no "Add new sale" button in the top right corner of the page.
-It has not Edit and Delete columns as only sales managers are able to edit or delete their own sales.
+It has "Edit" and "Delete" columns as only sales managers can edit or delete their sales.

   ![Sales page.
 Boss View](documentation/features/sales_page/sales_page_admin_view.png)